GiordanoLaminetti/SlamPy/README.md

 the params needed for this 2 algorithms are:

 * a vocabulary file
-* a setting file with the intrisec parameters of the cameras and the other configuration params
+* a setting file with the intrinsics parameters of the cameras and other configuration params

-in this repository is provided the vocabulary file and the configuration file for ORB_SLAM2/3 for the KITTI_02 camera and the TUM freiburg3 camera in the **slam_metohd/Settings** folder, but you can add your owns using as model the files currently provided.
+We provided the vocabulary file and the configuration file for ORB_SLAM2/3 for the KITTI_02 camera and the TUM freiburg3 camera in the **slam_metohd/Settings** folder, but you can add your owns using as model the files currently provided.

 ### Docker